Meeting rooms may be reserved by library cardholders on a first-come, first-served basis. All meetings must be open to the public.

 - Private meetings not open to the public.

 - Rallies or campaigns for specific partisan political issues or candidates.

 - Activities likely to disturb regular library function.

-- Performing arts groups, unless sponsored or co-sponsored by Library.
+- Performing arts groups, unless sponsored or co-sponsored by the library.

-The Library requests at least 24 HOUR NOTICES OF A MEETING CANCELLATION, except in the case of inclement weather.
-In unforeseen emergencies in which the Library has to cancel a meeting, the Library will attempt to give the group as much notice as possible.
-If cancellation is made 24 hours or more in advance, a refund will be mailed by the Library’s Finance Office.
-If notice of cancellation is not given within 24 hours of the time requested, no refund will be given.
+The library requests at least 24 hours’ notice of a meeting cancellation, except in the case of inclement weather.
+In unforeseen emergencies in which the library has to cancel a meeting, the library will attempt to give the group as much notice as possible.

 Fees for meeting room use are as follows: